Daimler Roadliner: Transmission system

 Two problems occurred with the Daimatic transmission system; firstly with excessive wear, as with the Cummins, it was working at its design limits for power and torque, and but for the effects of altitude, it would have been way over its limits on the Pretoria buses.
 Secondly, drivers newly allocated the type had not driven a vehicle of equivalent power before, and most were not trained in the use of the semi-automatic gearbox, which lacked the engine-braking effect of a "solid" transmission.
 This resulted in many engine losses due to overspeeding; no easy way to control this was found, as the pure fluid flywheel form of transmission was used rather than a Leyland SCG-style lock-up clutch.
 Problems with the braking and transmission fed back on one another and exacerbated engine damage.
-PMT altered the change-speed control on some of its buses from electrical to pneumatic to slow down gear changes, but at the time and with the transmission system fitted,o installing an effective secondary braking system was not possible.
+PMT altered the change-speed control on some of its buses from electrical to pneumatic to slow down gear changes, but at the time and with the transmission system fitted, installing an effective secondary braking system was not possible.

 Most of the Canadian buses had the optional Allison Transmission torque-converter transmission, but the sole survivor now has a Detroit 6V-71 engine and a Fuller layshaft gearbox.